2023 Solar Incentives Guide for Bull Run, VA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: Be sure to speak to your Bull Run utility company about signing a net metering agreement.
-This allows you to get a credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
-You could receive either a dollar-for-dollar credit or a percentage of the value.
+• Net Metering: Be sure to talk to your Bull Run utility company about signing a net metering contract.
+This will allow you to receive credit towards your monthly utility bill for the value of excess energy your solar panels generate.
+You may receive either a dollar-for-dollar credit or a percentage of the value.

-• Solar Renewable Energy Certificate (SREC): In general, solar systems that produce more than a predetermined (generally small) amount of electricity will qualify for SRECs or other performance-based incentives.
-SRECs and performance-based incentives in general are typically offered by your state government.
-You can sell SRECs to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): In general, solar systems that produce more than a specified (usually small) amount of electricity can qualify for SRECs or other performance-based incentives.
+SRECs and performance-based incentives in general are typically provided at the state level.
+You can sell SRECs to your utility company or another buyer, and this is usually considered part of your taxable income.

 Best National Provider